LouisGraf/ADS2019/Slides Markdown/ADS_02_Reproducible_Research.md

 Data

 The atmos data set resides in the nasaweather package of the R programming language.
 It contains a collection of atmospheric variables measured between 1995 and 2000 on a grid of 576 coordinates in the western hemisphere.
+The data set comes from the 2006 ASA Data Expo.

 Some of the variables in the atmos data set are: